hashicorp/waypoint-examples/project-templates/ecs/advanced/README.md

 configuration
 12. DataDog dashboards and monitors

+## The Manual

+This manual will describe the steps necessary to render the project template for a new Go gRPC server application.
+They will be broken up into two personas who will use project templating in Waypoint: the platform engineer and the app developer.
+The platform engineer sets up the org-level infrastructure, Terraform Cloud configurations, Waypoint project template, Waypoint runners, and the Terraform Cloud config sourcer plugin configuration.
+The app developer creates a new project from a template, providing the new application's name to Waypoint, and then starts developing!

-## Pre-Requisites
+### Pre-Requisites
 1. Terraform Cloud (TFC) account
 2. HCP account
+3. A Waypoint context configured to use HCP Waypoint
-3. GitHub account
+4. GitHub account
-4. A template GitHub repository
+5. A template GitHub repository
-5. DataDog account
+6. DataDog account
-6. AWS Account
+7. AWS Account
+8. `grpcurl` tool

 <!--- TODO: Add location of the Go protobuf template to use --->

-## Using this example

 ### Platform Engineer

+1. In the file `./terraform-org-day-zero-infra/terraform.tf`, update the `cloud` block inside the `terraform` block to be your Terraform Cloud organization name.
-1. Apply the Terraform configuration in the `terraform-org-day-zero-infra` path
+2. Apply the Terraform configuration in the `terraform-org-day-zero-infra` path of this example.
+    - `terraform init` and then `terraform apply`
+    - You will need to provide input to the non-default
-2. Install a Waypoint runner to the "prod" ECS cluster created in step 1
+3. Install a Waypoint runner to the "prod" ECS cluster created in step 1
     - `waypoint runner install -platform=ecs -ecs-region=us-east-2 -ecs-cluster=$(terraform output -json ecs_cluster_name | jq -r .prod)`
     - Note: Your terminal should be authenticated to AWS with the necessary permissions to create runner resources
-3. Apply the Terraform configuration in the `terraform-vault` path
+4. Apply the Terraform configuration in the `terraform-vault` path
+    - `terraform init` and then `terraform apply`
+    - The org-level resources in Vault are created in a separate workspace because the Vault clusters are created during the `apply` in step 2, and the Vault provider cannot be supplied configuration/credentials before the clusters are up and running.
-4. Set the following credentials in a Terraform Cloud (TFC) global or project-scoped variable set in TFC:
+5. Set the following credentials in a Terraform Cloud (TFC) global or project-scoped variable set in TFC:
    - Environment variables:
      - AWS_ACCESS_KEY_ID